Corkscrews/fruit/README.md

 6. Select `General`.
 7. On the bottom side, select `Open Anyway`.

-If this doesn't work, please do the manual described below:
+If this doesn't work, please do the manual described below.

 ### Install from the source code